Hendy/memory-cache-helper/README.md

 public CacheItemPolicy DefaultPolicy { set; }

-// If key not found, sets a cache item by key, function and optional eviction public void Add(string key, Func<object> valueFunction, CacheItemPolicy policy = null) {}
+// If key not found, sets a cache item by key, function and optional eviction
+// Will be blocked if another valueFunction is already opertating on this key public void Add(string key, Func<object> valueFunction, CacheItemPolicy policy = null) {}

 // If key not found, sets a cache item by key, value and optional eviction public void Add(string, object value, CacheItemPolicy = null) {}

-// If key not found, sets a cache item by key, function and optional eviction public T AddOrGetExisting<T>(string key, Func<T> valueFunction, CacheItemPolicy policy = null) {}
+// If key not found, sets a cache item by key, function and optional eviction
+// Will be blocked if another valueFunction is already opertating on this key public T AddOrGetExisting<T>(string key, Func<T> valueFunction, CacheItemPolicy policy = null) {}

 // If key not found, sets a cache item by key, value and optional eviction